How Much Should a Luxury Brand Spend on Digital Marketing? Benchmarks and Budgets for 2026

 Q: Should luxury brands spend less on digital marketing than direct-to-consumer brands?
 A: No. While established luxury brands with strong brand awareness can get by with 5–8% of revenue allocated to digital, emerging luxury brands should invest 12–18%.
 The key difference is efficiency.
 Established brands spend less because they have brand equity; emerging brands must spend more to build awareness.
 As brand awareness builds, you can reduce spending and improve efficiency.

 Q: Should I allocate more budget to brand awareness or performance marketing?
 A: For established luxury brands, allocate 70% to performance (search, shopping, retargeting) and 30% to brand building (awareness ads, content, partnerships).
-For emerging brands, split 50/50 or 60% to brand building if awareness is very low.
+For emerging brands, split 50/50 or shift 60% to brand building if awareness is very low.
 Over time, as awareness increases, shift more toward performance.